snikket-im/snikket-android/README.md

 [![Flattr this!](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=inputmice&url=http%3A%2F%2Fconversations.siacs.eu&title=Conversations&tags=github&category=software)

 #### How do I create an account?

-XMPP, like email, is a federated protocol which means that there is not one company you can create an 'official XMPP account' with.
+XMPP, like email, is a federated protocol, which means that there is not one company you can create an 'official XMPP account' with.
 Instead there are hundreds, or even thousands, of provider out there.
-To find one use a web search engine of your choice.
+One of those providers is our very own [conversations.im](https://account.conversations.im).
+If you don’t like to use 'conversations.im' use a web search engine of your choice to find another provider.
 Or maybe your university has one.
 Or you can run your own.
 Or ask a friend to run one.
 Once you've found one, you can use Conversations to create an account.
-Just select 'register new account on server' within the create account dialog.
+Just select 'register new account' on server within the create account dialog.

 #### Where can I set up a custom hostname / port
 Conversations will automatically look up the SRV records for your domain name